Skip to Main Content

 - (Please specify exactly which publication you are requesting and your mailing address.)

 CitationAlig, Ralph J. 2004.
 Methods for projecting large-scale area changes for U.S. land uses and land covers: the past and the future.
+In: Bevers, Michael; Barrett, Tara M., tech. comps.
+2005.
+System analysis in forest resources: proceedings of the 2003 symposium.
 Gen. Tech.
 Rep. PNW-GTR-656.
-Portland, OR: U.S. Department of Agriculture, Forest Service, Pacific Northwest Research Station.
-11 p
+Portland, OR: U.S. Department of Agriculture, Forest Service, Pacific Northwest Research Station: 15-25.

 - Biology, ecology, and economics at play: land use and land cover changes in the 21st century.